 The water in the Lonoy Cold Spring is no more than six feet deep and it’s a great spot to cool off while listening to the sounds of the surrounding forested area.

 LAMANOK ISLAND & MANGROVE BOARDWALK

-Lamanok Island, also spelt Lamanoc, is said to be one of the most mysterious places to go in Bohol.
-Lamanok has a long history of being a sacred place for priests and healers who would make offerings to nature spirits on the island and some people claim to have seen or heard paranormal activity on Lamanoc.
+Lamanok Island is said to be one of the most mysterious places to see on the island.
+Lamanok has a long history of being a sacred place for priests and healers who would make offerings to nature spirits and some people claim to have seen or heard paranormal activity on Lamanoc.

 Uncover the island’s rich heritage on the Lamanok Island Mystic Experience Tour which costs around 300 pesos and includes a guide, entrance fees and boat trip.
 You can book a Lamanok Island Tour via your accommodation in Anda.

 Apart from the spookiness of Lamanok, you can enjoy a half-day of fun activities such as island hopping, kayaking, hiking, and caving.

 The journey also begins with a stroll through the mangrove forest across a boardwalk which is constructed completely out of bamboo.